 The RopNotify ROP ([MS-OXCROPS] section 2.2.14.2) provides the client with the details of notifications that are sent by server.
-This ROP MUST appear only in response buffers of the EcDoRpcExt2 method, as specified in [MS-OXCRPC] section 3.1.4.2.
+This ROP MUST appear only in response buffers of the EcDoRpcExt2 method, as specified in [MS-OXCRPC] section 3.1.4.2, or in the Execute request type success response body<8>, as specified in [MS-OXCMAPIHTTP] section 2.2.4.2.2.